A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 Trauma therapist in California and Utah standing outdoors with her hands under her chin smiling, surrounded by garden plants, a large flower sculpture behind her, and a metallic bee sculpture nearby.

 People have been trusting me with their stories for as long as I can remember.
-I've always been the one people come to — the listener, the keeper of secrets that couldn't be said out loud anywhere else.
-That part of me didn't become a therapist.
-It always was one.
+I've always been the person others turn to when they need to feel heard.
+The listener, the confidant, and the trusted keeper of the tender, complicated, and unspoken stories that haven't always felt safe to share anywhere else.

 When I was in the third grade, school staff nominated me to be a “peer mediator”.
 My family jokes that this is when I was destined for a life in the field of psychology.
-I love being a therapist, and look forward to working together!
+Now, it’s an honor to sit in the chair (or screen) across from you, and make room for you to be seen.
+I truly love being a therapist, and look forward to working together!

 Click the menu below to learn more about my education & trainings!